AntonyFrancis-Aubergine/AI-generated-system/frontendRules.md

 * Run **ESLint + Prettier** checks in CI.
 ---

+## **DOCUMENTATION**

+* Maintain feature-level README files inside each feature folder.
+* Use Typedoc or similar for documenting core utilities and services.
+* Add ADRs (Architectural Decision Records) for major architectural decisions.
+---
 # **Final Notes:**

 You are expected to be a modern Angular architect who follows cutting-edge practices introduced in Angular 17 and Angular 18\. **Avoid legacy patterns** unless specifically instructed otherwise.